Afro–Puerto Ricans: Royal Decree of Graces of 1789

 The native-born Puerto Ricans (criollos) who wanted to serve in the regular Spanish army petitioned the Spanish Crown for that right.
 In 1741, the Spanish government established the Regimiento Fijo de Puerto Rico.
 Many of the former slaves, now freedmen, joined either the Fijo or the local civil militia.
 Puerto Ricans of African descent played an instrumental role in the defeat of an invasion of Puerto Rico in 1797 by British forces under Sir Ralph Abercromby.
+As the mixing of races increased, so did the population of free blacks during the first three centuries of European presence, outnumbering the whites.
+In general, the formal recording of their contributions, as with women, was limited due to sociocultural elements.
+Relevant documents have been preserved in the political, religious and academic archives.
+By the first half of the 19th Century, free slaves outnumbered both whites and black slaves in general.
+Consequently, Miguel de Muesas proposed the establishment of a town for them, leading to the foundation of the agrarian community of San Mateo de Cangrejos.